xumzheng/microsoft-graph-docs/api-reference/beta/includes/snippets/csharp/create-qna-from-qnas-csharp-snippets.md

 //THIS SNIPPET IS A PREVIEW FOR THE KIOTA BASED SDK.
 NON-PRODUCTION USE ONLY var graphClient = new GraphServiceClient(requestAdapter);

-var requestBody = new Microsoft.Graph.Beta..Search.Qna
+var requestBody = new Microsoft.Graph.Beta.Models.Search.Qna
 {
 	DisplayName = "Global Country Holidays",
 	WebUrl = "http://www.contoso.com/",